0x90n/InfoSec-Black-Friday/README.md

 ## Professional Services

-**SecurityBoat** - Offensive Security Solutions https://securityboat.net/

-SecurityBoat offers a range of offensive security solutions, including but not limited to manual penetration testing, source code reviews, and red teaming activities.
+**SecurityBoat** - SecurityBoat provides a comprehensive suite of cybersecurity solutions, specializing in both offensive and defensive strategies.
+Our offensive services include manual penetration testing, source code reviews, and red teaming activities to identify and mitigate potential vulnerabilities.
+Additionally, our defensive solutions are designed to safeguard your digital assets, fortify your security posture, and proactively defend against cyber threats.

+With SecurityBoat, you gain a trusted partner in building a robust security framework tailored to meet the unique challenges of today’s digital landscape.

+https://securityboat.net/

-**Black Friday Special**: Get 50% off on all our penetration testing services, including application, network, IT infrastructure, and cloud pentests.
+**Black Friday Special**: Get 50% off on all our cybersecurity services, including offensive and defensive security solutions.

 To claim the offer, email us your requirements with the subject line **BLACKFRIDAY2024** at sales@securityboat.net